dwalleck/tempest-cmd-drafts-specs/tempest-run-cmd.rst

 3. Any white list regexes are applied to the list of tests.
 4. Any black list regexes are applied to the list of tests.
 5. Any tags are applied to the remaining tests.
+6. The remaining tests are returned for execution.

 Testrepository Integration
 --------------------------